pomdtr/sunbeam/docs/cli.md

 ## sunbeam read

-Read a file and push it
+Read a a page from a file and push it

 ```
 sunbeam read [flags]